Experienced Lyft & Uber Accident Lawyers in New Orleans

-Charbonnet Law firm has represented hundreds of Uber and Lyft drivers, passengers, and people in wrecks with rideshare vehicles.
-We know the attorneys who represent these companies, and we have good working relationships with them.
+Our experienced Lyft and Uber accident lawyers have represented hundreds of drivers, passengers, and bystanders in rideshare accidents.
+We know the attorneys who represent these companies and we have good working relationships with them.

-According to a 2018 survey, 36 percent of Americans say they have used a ridesharing app.
-Another 61 percent say they have heard of Uber or Lyft but hadn’t taken a ride yet, and just 3 percent of Americans said they hadn’t heard of them at all.
-The same survey taken in 2015 found that just 15 percent had used the apps and 33 percent had never heard of Uber or Lyft.
+According to a 2018 survey, 36% of Americans say they have used a ridesharing app.
+Another 61% say they have heard of Uber or Lyft but hadn’t taken a ride yet, and just 3% of Americans said they hadn’t heard of them at all.
+The same survey taken in 2015 found that just 15% had used the apps and 33% had never heard of Uber or Lyft.
 Founded in 2009 and 2012, respectively, Uber and Lyft now account for 5.5 billion vehicle trips worldwide each year.

 Determining who is the responsible party in an accident involving Uber or Lyft isn’t always straightforward.
-If you are injured in an accident, it might seem like the driver’s auto insurance company or the multibillion-dollar rideshare company involved will protect your interests as a rider, pedestrian or driver.
-But don’t count on it.
-Both want the fastest possible resolution, and both work to protect their bottom line first and foremost.
+If you are injured in an accident, it might seem like the driver’s auto insurance company or the multibillion-dollar rideshare company involved will protect your interests as a rider, pedestrian, or driver.
+Don’t count on it.
+Both want the fastest possible resolution and will work to protect their bottom line first and foremost.

 In general, if the rideshare driver is at fault, his or her insurance will cover damages up to the maximum amount of that policy.
 If this policy is exhausted, then the ridesharing app’s third-party liability insurance should kick in up to $1,000,000.
-But, of course, the devil is in the details, and both corporations will use complicating factors in Louisiana law, like comparative negligence and personal injury caps, to protect their interests and keep their costs to a minimum.
+But, of course, the devil is in the details.
+Both corporations will use complicating factors in Louisiana law, like comparative negligence and personal injury caps, to protect their interests and keep their costs to a minimum.
 Furthermore, Uber and Lyft both require users to agree to “terms of service.”
-The amount of insurance coverage a rideshare vehicle has can vary minute by minute depending on if there are passengers in the vehicle!
+The amount of insurance coverage a rideshare vehicle has can vary minute by minute depending on whether there are passengers in the vehicle

 Even if an accident seems relatively minor, following these steps will protect your interests and give you peace of mind down the road.
 In the event of a traffic accident, it is always better to be safe than sorry.